-The next “Docs and Dialog”, FCC’s new series of documentary film viewing and follow up discussion, will take place on Tuesday, January 22 at 7pm in Patton Auditorium.
-On that night, we will see the Peabody and Critic’s Choice award-winning, as well as Academy Award nominated documentary, “13th”.
+The next “Docs and Dialogue”, FCC’s new series of documentary film viewing and discussion, will take place on Tuesday, March 5 at 7pm in Patton Auditorium.
+On that night, we will see a “double feature” on the current opioid crisis in the United States.

 “Monthly Prayer and Meditation”